Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/2-Preprocessing.md

 weight: 2
 ---

-Some preprocessing of the following inputs in necessary before running the tools in the BRAT toolbox.
+Some preprocessing of the following inputs is necessary before running the tools in the BRAT toolbox.

 ## NHD Network